translate/translate/docs/commands/pofilter_tests.rst

 musttranslatewords
 ------------------

-checks that words configured as definitely translatable don't appear in the translation
+Checks that words configured as definitely translatable don't appear in the translation

 If for instance in your language you decide that you must translate 'OK' then